vrmanideep/vtop-cli/README.md

 ### ⚠️ Disclaimer
 This is an unofficial client for the VIT-AP VTOP portal.
 It is developed for educational purposes and personal use.
-The tool uses SSL verification bypassing (verify=False) to communicate with the VTOP server.
-Use responsibly and ensure your credentials are kept secure locally.